adyen-examples/adyen-php-online-payments/README.md

 Your endpoint that will consume the incoming webhook must be publicly accessible.

-There are typically 3 options:
+There are typically 2 options:
 * deploy on your own cloud provider
-* deploy on Gitpod
 * expose your localhost with tunneling software (i.e. ngrok)

 #### Option 1: cloud deployment